XML DOM Introduction

 The DOM is a W3C (World Wide Web Consortium) standard.

-The DOM defines a standard for accessing HTML and XML documents:
+The DOM defines a standard for accessing documents like XML and HTML:

 "The W3C Document Object Model (DOM) is a platform and language-neutral interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document."

-The W3C DOM standard is separated into 3 different parts:
+The DOM is separated into 3 different parts / levels:

-If you want to study the XML DOM, find the XML DOM tutorial on our Home page.
+If you want to study the HTML DOM, find the HTML DOM tutorial on our Home page.

-The HTML DOM defines the objects and properties of all HTML elements, and the methods to access them.
+The XML DOM defines the objects and properties of all XML elements, and the methods (interface) to access them.

-The HTML DOM is a standard for how to get, change, add, or delete HTML elements.
+In other words: The XML DOM is a standard for how to get, change, add, or delete XML elements.